Tuwaiq-React01/FinalProject/README.md

 # Introduction :

-In this application you can see a punch of different quotes that you can enjoy and you can add your favourite quotes and delete the ones that you no longer appreciate.
+In this application you can Login by using your EMAIL or your Google Account and see a punch of different quotes that you can enjoy and you can add your favourite quotes and delete the ones that you no longer appreciate.

 # Images :